 To enroll in the Mentoring Men program you will need to complete the Mentee Application Form which is available from this website.

 What attitude should Mentoring Men mentees have when they start the program?

 It is important that mentees who engage in the Mentoring Men program commit themselves to the program.
 This includes a willingness to meet the requirements of the mentoring relationship agreement, having a genuine desire to set and achieve their goals and having an open mind to consider changing their thinking and behaviour.

 What sort of men are accepted into the Mentoring Men program?

-All men regardless of race, religion, sexual orientation or any other classification are welcome to apply for the Mentoring Men program.
+All men 18 or over regardless of their background or beliefs are welcome to apply for the Mentoring Men program.